There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I haven’t gone through any of my pictures since we’ve moved to Florida and I’ve been avoiding that, but I can’t anymore and I finally have the motivation to attempt that.
 (It’s a lot of pictures.)

 I decided to skip ahead to my Wisconsin posts for now, starting with the Boyd Trail in Eau Claire!
-This is a trail I spent a lot of time on back in the day and usually do it whenever I visit home now, too.
+This is a trail in Eau Claire that I spent a lot of time on back in the day and usually do it whenever I visit home now, too.

 This is a nice short trail overlooking the Eau Claire River.
 It’s also easily accessible via the Chippewa River State Trail, the bike trail that runs through town, which I spent even more time on back in the day.